 While watching Cheap Thrills, I started thinking about the evolution of the American dream.
 We used to dream about working hard and making money.
 Then we dreamed about simply winning the money, or stealing it.
-Now, I'm beginning to think, we dream about meeting a rich guy who will give us money if we do crazy shit for him.
+Now, we dream about meeting a rich guy who will give us money if we do crazy shit for him.
 Maybe this latest version started with Demi Moore agreeing to sleep with Robert Redford for a million bucks back in the days of Indecent Proposal.
 Anyway, as I watched a couple of characters eat dogs and engage in all manner of stupefying stunts, I started thinking that either this new dream means we're at least willing to do something for our money, or it means we've run out of ideas and see humiliation as no worse than working.

 Craig (Pat Healy) starts the film by pursuing the old-fashioned dream, working hard to support his wife and child.
 But in quick succession, as these things usually happen, he receives an eviction notice and loses his job.
 While drinking away his sorrows in his local bar, Craig runs into Vince (Ethan Embry), an old skateboarding buddy he hasn't seen in years.
 Vince is familiar with the other version of the American dream.
 He's a small time crook of some kind, and has already done some prison time.